9 Types Of Blue Birds In Wisconsin

 Most females are brown, with a pale throat, a few light streaks on the breast, and occasionally a hint of blue on the wings, tail, or rear.
 Immature males have blue and brown patches on them.

 All summer, male Indigo Buntings chirp from power lines, bushes, and treetops.
-This species, which consumes bugs, seeds, and berries, are drawn to gardens full of thistle or nyjer seed.
+This species, which consumes bugs, seeds, and berries, is drawn to gardens full of thistle or nyjer seed.
 These birds often move their tails from side to side while resting.

 Northern Parula